demonixis/WindowsMRLinearToGamma/README.md

 Be careful to use this image effect have to be the **last** on your camera to work correctly.
+Oh and of course it works with Single Pass Stereo Rendering!
+(Instanced not supported sorry).

 ## License
 This project is licensed under the MIT license.